 July 14, 2015 changes to student visa immigration rules, have been inacted to “help reduce immigration abuse, ensuring the UK maintains a competitive offer and attracts the brightest and best international students.
 The UK continues to welcome genuine students to our world class universities.”

-Tier 4 (general) – Application for the student visa allows for study in the UK if you have an unconditional offer on a course with a licenced Tier4 sponsor.
+Tier 4 (general) – Application for the student visa allows for study in the UK if you have an unconditional offer on a course with a licensed Tier4 sponsor.
 Students must be a minimum age of 16 years old, and from a country not in the EEA or Switzerland.
 Further, you must speak and write English, have the money to support yourself and pay for courses.
 There is also a Tier 4 (child) visa for students between 4 and 17 years of age; who must additionally have consent from a guardian or parent.

 Remember the law stipulates that these students must be paid at least as much as a UK student carrying out the same internship.
 All compensations made to one, must be made to the other; and employers must make contributions to National Insurance on the immigrant student’s behalf.
 This student may not fill the role of the employer’s regular staff.